riscv-software-src/riscv-tools/README.md

 	$ export PATH=$PATH:$RISCV/bin

-One more thing: If your machine doesn't have the capacity to handle 16 make jobs (or conversely, it can handle more), edit `build.common` to change the number specified by `JOBS`.
+If your machine doesn't have the capacity to handle 16 make jobs (or conversely, it can handle more), first do:

-	O$ sed -i 's/JOBS=16/JOBS=[number]/' build.common
+	$ export RISCV_TOOLS_JOBS=4

 With everything else set up, run the build script.
 Recall that if you're using a new-version of gcc that isn't the default on your system, you'll need to precede the `./build.sh` with `CC=gcc-4.8 CXX=g++-4.8`: